-UPDATE — AUGUST 2025: The podcast episode provides a largely accurate and timely analysis of Colorado’s groundbreaking AI Consumer Protection Law (SB 24-205), but it’s important to clarify that the law has not yet taken effect and its implementation timeline and enforcement details are still evolving as of mid-2025.
+UPDATE — AUGUST 2025: The podcast episode remains a timely and accurate overview of Colorado’s AI Consumer Protection Law (SB 24-205).
+However, the law has not yet taken effect, and its implementation timeline is still evolving.

 -